Kamalakannan03/thirukural_ext-0.1/README.md

 # thirukural_ext-0.1
+# this extension will generate random thirukural with their respective meaning

-# Upcoming Release: As of now this will generate only random kural.
-Planning to add meanings for that in upcoming releases. :)
+# Release 1: generate only random kural.
+# Release 2: generate random kural with their respective meaning

+# known bugs:
+# fadeIn not working properly for author and meaning
+# css bugs in kural

+# upcoming releases :
+# planning to give english explanation for global users.
+# dynamic language changing options.

 #STEPS
 # download & extract into your local.